arambalakjian/DataObject-as-Page/README.md

 ## Overview ##

 The module provides functionality for displaying DataObjects managed via ModelAdmin to appear as though they were full Pages on the front end of the site.
-It includes versioning, allowing Draft and Published versions of the DataObject as well as a modified search engine to include the DataObjects in the site search.
+It includes the option to enable versioning, allowing Draft and Published versions of the DataObject.

+Searching has been removed for now but will hopefully be added back in future as a standalone module.
+We would recommend either Lucene or Solr modules for DataObject searchability.

 For full instructions on use see: http://www.ssbits.com/tutorials/2012/dataobject-as-pages-the-module/